mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 set of ski-like 'foils', this is the best watercraft for aquatic assaults.

-CCarry-All arry-All A huge helicopter with four massive rotors positioned at the corner of its expansive crew and cargo compartment, the Carry- All is the best way to bring a single platoon to a specific point of interest safely – albeit slowly.
+CCarry-All arry-All A huge helicopter with four massive rotors positioned at the corner of its expansive crew and cargo compartment, the Carry-All is the best way to bring a single platoon to a specific point of interest safely – albeit slowly.
 The passenger limit listed is an utter maximum, and can be reduced by bringing other vehicles within the cargo hold of the Carry-All.
 Every Hull point worth of vehicle